yinhexingxing/PMCGNN/README.md

 ![cover](efficient.svg)

 ## Availability and implementation
-The code will then be available for download after this study is published.
+The code will soon be available for download.

 ## Acknowledgement

-This repo is built upon the previous work PotNet's [[codebase]](https://github.com/divelab/AIRS/tree/main/OpenMat/PotNet).
+This repo is built upon the previous work PotNet's [[codebase]](https://github.com/divelab/AIRS/tree/main/OpenMat/PotNet), licensed under the GPL-3.0 license.
+This repo is partially based on GRIT's [[codebase]](https://github.com/LiamMa/GRIT/tree/main)

 Thank you very much for the excellent codebase.